Bathroom Remodeling in Bryn Mawr, PA

 Can you expand my primary bath into an adjacent closet or bedroom?

 Yes — it’s one of the most common Bryn Mawr primary-bath asks.
 Original stone colonial primary baths run 50–75 sq ft, which won’t fit a double vanity, walk-in shower, and freestanding tub.
-Absorbing an adjacent closet, smaller bedroom, or hall section is usually feasible; we bring in Rise Engineering when a load path is involved.
+Absorbing an adjacent closet, smaller bedroom, or hall section is usually feasible; we bring in a Pennsylvania-registered structural engineer when a load path is involved.
 Adding 30–80 sq ft typically adds $15K–$35K depending on whether we’re moving a load-bearing wall and relocating plumbing.

 Should I keep the old tub, or convert to a walk-in shower?